ronrest/domain_and_ec2/README.md

 address later.

-Now click on the **Actions** button, and in the dropdown menu that appears, click on **Associate Address** and you will get a pipup that looks like this:
+Now click on the **Actions** button, and in the dropdown menu that appears, click on **Associate Address** and you will get a popup that looks like this:

 ![Image of panel to associate Elastic IP address](LESSON_IMG_DIR/elastic_IP_assosiate_address.png)

 **Instance**: select the EC2 instance you want to use.
 Then click **Associate**